Ali Baba and the Forty Thieves: Story

-The thieves, finding the body gone, realize that another person must know their secret, and they set out to track him down.
+The thieves, finding the body gone, realize that another person must have known their secret, so they set out to track him down.
 One of the thieves goes down to the town and comes across Baba Mustafa, who mentions that he has just sewn the pieces of a corpse back together.
 Realizing the dead man must have been the thieves' victim, the thief asks Baba Mustafa to lead the way to the house where the deed was performed.
 The tailor is blindfolded again, and in this state he is able to retrace his steps and find the house.

 The thief marks the door with a symbol so the other thieves can come back that night and kill everyone in the house.
 However, the thief has been seen by Morgiana who, loyal to her master, foils the thief's plan by marking all the houses in the neighborhood similarly.
 When the 40 thieves return that night, they cannot identify the correct house, and their leader kills the unsuccessful thief in a furious rage.
 The next day, another thief revisits Baba Mustafa and tries again.
 Only this time, a chunk is chipped out of the stone step at Ali Baba's front door.
 Again, Morgiana foils the plan by making similar chips in all the other doorsteps, and the second thief is killed for his failure as well.
 At last, the leader of the thieves goes and looks himself.
 This time, he memorizes every detail he can of the exterior of Ali Baba's house.